anira-project/anira/docs/sphinx/usage.rst

   never concurrently.
 A model with a declared State pair (section 1.1) runs this way whatever it says here.
-- **Instances.** ``max_instances(n)`` is the ceiling within which the planner allocates parallel instances of a stateless model (default 1).
+- **Instances.** ``max_instances(n)`` is the ceiling within which the planner allocates parallel instances of a stateless model (default 1): the shared call slots of its loaded model, one inference at a time on each, claimed by the calls of every handler that runs the model.
+A stateful model has none; each of its handlers runs on what its own prepare built (section 3.2).
 - **Anchor.** ``anchor(canonical)`` names the streamed tensor that is the model's clock: the Hard contract's block range and rate are counted in its Time-axis elements, and every other streamed tensor's time ratio is stated against it.
 The default (an empty name) is the first